CarletonWirelessLab/ANTS/README.md

 1. Run the echo_server.py script in one window
 2. Pass arguments to the const_control.py script as necessary
 3. Watch the fireworks

+Currently both const_control.py and rnd_control.py are designed to be run by Python3 directly as executables, and have arguments hard-coded into their default operation modes.
+Therefore, the scripts must be modified manually to support changes to settings such as run time or duty cycle.
+Later on, these options will be specified via command-line interface and/or by GUI.